duraki/SketchCrapp/README.md

 #### Higher Version

-If version you are using is much higher than we support, please notify the team via GitHub Issues.
+If the version you are trying to patch is higher than supported, please notify the team via GitHub Issues.

 #### Lower Version